Hollywood Handbook: Background

 Clements and Davenport met while writing on the FOX program Allen Gregory, where they quickly established a friendship and established the Reality Show Show podcast on the Earwolf Network.
 The podcast featured the duo, alongside reality stars such as Survivor winner John Cochran or comedians like Paul F. Tompkins and Anders Holm, humorously analyzing reality shows such as The Challenge, World's Worst Tenants, and Splash.

 Due to the show's small audience and the hosts' growing disinterest with the premise, Clements and Davenport ended the Reality Show Show after 39 episodes.
 Two weeks later, on October 8, 2013, the first episode of Hollywood Handbook was released with guest Jake Johnson.
 In Hollywood Handbook, the hosts play highly-successful versions of themselves, presenting the podcast as "an insider's guide to kicking butt and dropping names in the red-carpet-lined back hallways of this industry we call showbiz".
 Initially, the show consisted of Clements and Davenport doing segments such as "The Teaser Freezer", wherein they would comment on a trailer for an upcoming movie, followed by an interview with the guest which included audience questions during the "Popcorn Gallery" segment.
 In recent years, however, the show has adopted a much looser format, featuring less planned segments and more interactions with the guests and Earwolf staff.

 In December 2020, it was announced that Hollywood Handbook would be leaving Earwolf at the end of the year to go independent on Patreon.
 From January 2021, the episodes will be posted as part of the Patreon for the podcast The Flagrant Ones, which is co-hosted by Clements and Davenport.

+In May 2023 the show became affiliated with the Headgum podcast network, with episode 501 being the first episode released as part of the network.